Amalaltlb/London-Bikes-Dashboard/README.md

 ## Overview

-This project focuses on developing a dynamic dashboard to uncover usage patterns, the impact of weather conditions, and seasonal trends using **Tableau**.
+This project focuses on developing a dynamic dashboard using **Tableau** to uncover usage patterns, the impact of weather conditions, and seasonal trends.
 It involves data exploration with Python.

 ## Dataset